Water quality status and bacteria risk rating

 📍 Windward Oʻahu, about 30 min from Waikiki

-Waimanalo Beach has generally good water quality.
-This long stretch of open beach on Oʻahu's Windward coast has good ocean circulation that naturally keeps bacteria levels low.
+Waimanalo Beach has historically baseline shoreline water quality.
+This long stretch of open beach on Oʻahu's Windward coast has strong ocean circulation, especially away from the stream mouth.
 Voted #1 beach in America multiple times, it is one of the most beautiful beaches in Hawaiʻi.

 Based on: DOH beach monitoring, open ocean exposure, agricultural stream runoff potential